net-daemon/docs/docs/v3/app_model/instancing_apps.md

 ```

 ### Logging

 NetDaemon can inject a logger into your application instance when you specify a _scoped_ `ILogger` parameter in your application's constructor.

 For example, if your application is called `FrontDoorLocker` then specifying a parameter of type `ILogger<FrontDoorLocker>` into the app's constructor  will ensure that an appropriate logger is injected.
-In this example, the `FrontDoorLocker` constructor stores the logger into a class field so that it can be used by subsequent methods:
+In this example the `FrontDoorLocker` constructor stores the logger into a class field so that it can be used by subsequent methods:

 ```csharp

 private readonly ILogger<FrontDoorLocker> _logger;